MatteoJoliveau/stories/content/skyfarer/combat.md

 ### Actions

-Instead of one of the previous rolls, a player can decide to perform Actions are special rolls a player can perform that can have powerful effects or give an advantage during fights.
+Instead of one of the previous rolls, a player can decide to perform an action.
+Actions are special rolls a player can perform that can have powerful effects or give an advantage during fights.
 Every action can be performed by anyone, however having a specific Profession grants an additional die to roll, keeping the highest result.

-GMs are encouraged to come up with new and exiting actions using this list as inspiration.
+Actions can be anything a crewmember can achieve.
+It can be using a portable loom to slow down or speed up time, dropping a decoy cargo crate to lure pirates away or signal a passing Stovepipe Dreadnought for help.

+A player that has rolled for attacking, fleeing, hiding or intimidating cannot perform an Action in the same turn.
-Players cannot perform Actions in the same turn they attack, flee, hide or intimidate.
-Only one action can be performed per turn.
+Only one action can be performed per turn per player.

-Actions are performed by rolling a `d10` against a threshold set by the GM, based on the difficulty of the action in the current situation.
+Actions are performed by rolling a `d10` and add the relevant ability score to the result, against a threshold set by the GM based on the difficulty of the action in the current situation.
 The core rules suggest the following values: